-From the release of Focusrite Control 2.1.6, it's now possible to change the order of the input channels on the Red 8Pre.
-This allows for custom input mapping so that you can decide the order in which input channels appear in your DAW.
+It's possible to change the order of the input channels on the Red 4Pre and Red 8Pre (note that this was not possible immediately from launch with the Red 4Pre and was added in Focusrite Control 2.1.7 and later).
+This allows for custom input mapping so that you can decide the order in which input channels are sent to your DAW.

 This can be accomplished from the 'Input Routing' tab in Focusrite Control (please note that the interface must be connected to a computer via a Thunderbolt connection).

 From this tab, the ordering of the inputs can be changed for each sample rate band independently (44.1/48kHz, 88.2/96kHz, 176.4/192kHz).